russelsantos19/100-days-of-code/r1-log.md

 ### R1D13
 I'm so happy today because I finish my sign-in and sign up pages using vue.js and make a tab to toggle between the two.
 It was satisfying to solve a problem and build a project.
 Many more projects to come!

+### R1D14
+Today I clean and finalize my code and design of sign-in and sign-up page.
+And make a final commit it and push it.Tomorrow I'll show it to my mentor and make a pull request to the master repository.